mudoo/quill-resize-module/README.md

 // Important!!! must be null or don't set it
 // TagPlaceholder.className = null

+// if you went to replace default video blot, see 'demo/script.js'

 class ClassPlaceholder extends EmbedPlaceholder { }
 ClassPlaceholder.className = '.ql-embed'